foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

             ./fox.sh bootloader reset

-   (Like the command to load a new |foxbms| application, the reset command should also be executed before powering on the |bms-master|.
+   Like the command to load a new |foxbms| application, the reset command should also be executed before powering on the |bms-master|.
-   The board should then be powered on after the instruction `"Waiting bootloader to be powered on..."` is displaying in the terminal.)
+   The board should then be powered on after the instruction `"Waiting bootloader to be powered on..."` appears in the terminal.

-   (In the case of an error status, a reset command or a power-on restart should resolve the problem.
-If not, the user could contact foxBMS team for further support.)
+   In the case of an error status, a reset command or a power-on restart should resolve the problem.

 #.
 Start the |foxbms| application on |bms-master| manually: